 - Cooking, stirring often with a wooden spoon or silicon spatula until the cauli rice is tender (but not soggy, it should have some ‘bite’ to it) – this will take anywhere from 5 to 15 minutes.

-- Stir the seafood, chorizo and cooked chicken mixture into the cauli rice.
+- Stir the seafood, chorizo and cooked chicken mixture into the cauliflower rice.

-- Serve with the parsley sprinkled on top and with some lemon wedges on the side.
+- Serve this cauliflower rice paella with the parsley sprinkled on top and with some lemon wedges on the side.

 - For the seafood consider something like this: 6 littleneck clams in their shells, 6 mussels in their shells and ½ lb (225g) peeled jumbo shrimp (tiger prawns) or else you could consider squid or fish